BOSE SLEEPBUDS

 Interviews & Surveys

 Since participants were unfamiliar with the device, interviews were chosen to allow us to probe further on initial reactions, actions, or questions that surfaced.
-Surveys were also incredibly useful in allowing us to measure reactions across participants.
+Surveys were also incredibly useful in allowing us to quantify reactions across participants.

 Being that we lacked the resources for an actual sleep study, and had only one pair of the Sleepbuds, scenarios were employed to help situate the user in an actual use case.
 A script was used to maintain interviewer consistency between participants.

 Video recordings of the sessions were also captured for reference at a later time.
-All participant information was kept anonymous.
+All participant information was kept strictly anonymous.
 With limited time to go through all our scenarios, we decided to pre-download the Bose app for our participants.

 Findings